mropert/mropert.github.io/_posts/2017-12-30_simplifying_build-part2.md

 ### One more step towards a portable C++ ecosystem

 In retrospect, it should not be surprising that our analysis of package managers and build systems has come to this.
 Before we have a portable C++ ecosystem, we need a portable package manager.
-And for that we need portable build systems.
-And for that, we need a portable way to invoke compilers.
-And for that, we need a common language to describe build settings.
+And for that we need a standard way to talk to build systems.
+And for that, we need a common language to describe the toolchain.

 On one hand, it's a bit scary that in 2018 we don't have one already.
-On the other, we see that solving one build system issue will also solve a good part of the problem of interactions between package managers and build systems.
+On the other, we see that solving this issue will also benefit existing build systems by providing a tool to externalize compiler invocation and focus better on what we expect for a modern build system (proper handling of dependencies, compilation graphs and incremental recompilation).

-Wouldn't it be nice to stop pretending we [do header-only libraries for reasons unrelated to this](https://youtu.be/XWRbbTVcZwQ)?
+And wouldn't it be nice to stop pretending we [do header-only libraries because it's trendy](https://youtu.be/XWRbbTVcZwQ)?